emmarisgaardolsen/BSc_project_fMRI/README.md

 The project is organised as follows:

 ```
 ├── README.md                  <- The top-level README for this project.
-├── fig
-├── folder                     <- Some comment
-│   └── file                   <- Some comment
-├── folder
-├── folder                     <- Some folder
-├── notebooks                  <- Notebooks for XXX
-│   ├── something.ipynb
-│   ├── something.ipynb
-│   └── ...
-├── src                        <- Main scripts
+├── scripts                    <- Main scripts used for analysis and preprocessing.
+Contact authors to get access to full analysis files.
-│   ├── something.py
-│   ├── something.py
-│   ├── something.py
-│   ├── something.py
-│   ├── something.py
-│   └── ...
-├──  name                      <- Some files containing smth
+│   └── git_first_level_fit_function.py                   <- Python script containing function for conducting first level analysis of structural images
+│   └── git_fit_master.py.     <- Python script used to run the first level analysis in parallel using the CFIN cluster
+│   └── git_second_level.ipynb <- Notebook to replicate second level analysis as well as visualisations
-├──  requirement.txt           <- A requirements file of the required packages.
+├──  requirement.rtf           <- A requirements file of the required packages.
 └──  file                      <- Something
 ```